uic-lianglab/ompg-public/README.md

 * Zhang, Xiangliang, Cyril Furtlehner, and Michele Sebag.
 "Data streaming with affinity propagation."
 Machine learning and knowledge discovery in databases (2008): 628-643.
 * Zhang, Xiangliang, Cyril Furtlehner, Cecile Germain-Renaud, and Michele Sebag.
 "Data stream clustering with affinity propagation."
 IEEE Transactions on Knowledge and Data Engineering 26, no. 7 (2014): 1644-1656.

-For protonation state assignment with PROPKA
+For protonation state assignment with PROPKA:

 * Sondergaard, Chresten R., Mats HM Olsson, Michal Rostkowski, and Jan H. Jensen.
 "Improved Treatment of Ligands and Coupling Effects in Empirical Calculation and Rationalization of pKa Values."
 Journal of Chemical Theory and Computation 7, no. 7 (2011): 2284-2295.
 * Olsson, Mats HM, Chresten R. Sondergaard, Michal Rostkowski, and Jan H. Jensen.
 "PROPKA3: consistent treatment of internal and surface residues in empirical pKa predictions."
 Journal of Chemical Theory and Computation 7, no. 2 (2011): 525-537.